 There’s a tricky balancing act that comes with trying to time an intervention.
 For the sake of everyone’s safety, you want to have a fairly high level of confidence that the person you care about will be sober at the time.
-If you know that they’re a social drug user, you might try to have everyone sit down on a Tuesday rather than on Friday in the runup to the weekend and partying.
+If you know that they’re a social alcohol user, you might try to have everyone sit down on a Tuesday rather than on Friday in the run-up to the weekend and partying.

-It may seem a bit manipulative to do so, but turning everyone’s focus toward a problem following a major drug-related event may help make the point.
+It may seem a bit manipulative to do so, but turning everyone’s focus toward a problem following a major alcohol-related event may help make the point.
 Discussing concerns following a DWI will give the discussion some extra punch.
-If the event in question is more extreme, such as a close friend’s drug-related death, you should try to consider how to work that into the conversation without leaning heavily on it.
+If the event in question is more extreme, such as a close friend’s alcohol-related death, you should try to consider how to work that into the conversation without leaning heavily on it.